UFC Fight Night: Grasso vs. Araujo: Predictions & Analysis

 A few statistical edges stand out.
 Henry throws significantly more leather — a 9.6 sig. strike per minute gap.
 Assuncao is far more active with takedowns, averaging 1.8 more per 15 minutes.
 Assuncao has tighter striking defense, making opponents miss more often.

-**The Pick: Victor Henry over Raphael Assuncao.** The model is firm on this one: Henry at 83%.
-The market implies 22% for Assuncao, but our model sees only 17%.
-That 5-point gap favoring Henry is worth watching.
+The Pick: Victor Henry over Raphael Assuncao.
+The model is firm on this one: Henry at 79%.
+The market and our model are aligned — the line looks fair.

 Alonzo Menifield vs Misha Cirkunov